 member of staff or volunteer has reason to believe that a child may be suffering harm, or be at risk of harm, their duty is to forward this information without delay to the Designated Safeguarding Lead.
 Invicta Academy has a duty to ensure that professional behaviour applies to relationships between staff, volunteers and children, and that all members of staff and volunteers are clear about what constitutes appropriate behaviour and professional boundaries.
 Members of staff and volunteers are required to work in a professional way with children at all times.

-Teachers/Lesson Facilitators should always save any messages they are concerned about from the Zoom classroom chat and forward these to the DSL.
+Teachers/Lesson Facilitators should always save any messages they are concerned about from the Zoom Q&A and forward these to the DSL.